How to Publish a Book on Amazon and Make Money: 23 Great Tips For Your Kindle eBook

-Some people want their books in digital format and others want the physical book.
-Luckily, it’s easy to turn your Kindle book into a printed copy using CreateSpace.com.
+Some people want their books in a digital version and others want the physical copies of a paperback book.
+Luckily, it's easy to turn your digital version into print books using Amazon's CreateSpace.com eStore.

-This is a print on demand service owned by Amazon…so don’t worry about stocking and shipping any physical books on your own.
+This is a print on demand service owned by Amazon…so don't worry about stocking and shipping any physical copies of your books yourself.

 The printed version can also create a nice price anchor to help your kindle version look like a better deal.

-When people see the $6.99 price this increases the value of the book in their mind.
+When people see the book's price of $6.99, this increases the value of the book in their mind.
 This is an age old marketing tactic.
 People will feel like they are getting a $7 book for only $2.99…what a deal!

-As you go forward, you should test and tweak pricing on both the printed and kindle version.
-Your final price doesn’t have to be $2.99.
+As you go forward, you should test and tweak the pricing section on both the printed and kindle versions.
+Your final price doesn't have to be $2.99.
 If you can sell almost as many copies at $4.99, then you will be making much more money.

 I have not had a chance to test different pricing strategies with my book just yet, but it's certainly on the to-do list.